MinaProtocol/mina/buildkite/src/README.md

 #### Promoting dockers form gcr to dockerhub

 We want only to move dockers from gcr to dockerhub without changing version.
-Current implementation of pipeline is not user friendly so we need to still define `FROM_VERSION` and `TO_VERSION`.
+Current implementation of pipeline is not user-friendly so we need to still define `FROM_VERSION` and `TO_VERSION`.
 They should be equal.

 ```
   - "DOCKERS=Archive,Daemon,Rosetta"